nickjj/docker-django-example/README.md

 something on your machine is already running on port 8000.
 Check out the docs in the `.env` file for the `DOCKER_WEB_PORT_FORWARD` variable to fix this.

+Did you receive a permission denied error?
+Chances are you're running native Linux and your `uid:gid` aren't `1000:1000` (you can verify this by running `id`).
+Check out the docs in the `.env` file to customize the `UID` and `GID` variables to fix this.

 #### Setup the initial database:

 ```sh